-The RSI-100 standard is an industry leading recommended practice that enables railway parts suppliers to produce tank car components in conformance with their Association of American Railroads (AAR) approved specifications and applicable federal regulations.
-The Railway Supply Institute developed the RSI-100 Product Quality Certification Standard to provide tank car manufacturers and repair facilities confidence that products acquired for installation on tank car tanks conform to the specified quality requirement.
-The Standard also provides guidance for verification of product conformance when components are received by tank car manufacturing and repair facilities.
+RSI-100 is an industry leading recommended practice that enables railway parts suppliers to produce tank car components in conformance with their Association of American Railroads (AAR) approved specifications and applicable federal regulations.
+The Railway Supply Institute developed this program to provide tank car manufacturers and repair facilities confidence that products acquired for installation on tank car tanks conform to the specified quality requirement.
+The RSI-100 guidelines also provides guidance for verification of product conformance when components are received by tank car manufacturing and repair facilities.

 What RSI-100 Offers

-- Voluntary minimum standards for component-specific product certification plans designed to ensure product quality
+- Voluntary minimum guidelines for component-specific product certification plans designed to ensure product quality

 - A robust set of key quality criteria tailored to the specific component or process

 - Guidelines for non-certified facilities supplying tank car components

 - Purchaser requirements for the verification and inspection of critical tank car components

 - Flexibility for purchasers and suppliers to maintain a robust quality assurance system while ensuring the ability to remain responsive to market conditions

 How RSI-100 Was Developed